smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 Minos received Theron's report in the throne room at sunset.

 No court.
 No ministers.
-Just the two of them—king and investigator, with Theseus's wrapped body laid on the stone floor between them.
+Just the two of them - king and investigator, with Theseus's wrapped body laid on the stone floor between them.

 "Modifications," Theron said, spreading drawings across the floor.
 "Sector Three.
-Tool marks match Sisyphus's chisel exactly.
-The tribute used them - you can see the path in the blood.
-Handholds where there should be smooth walls.
-Parallel passages where they should converge.
-Acoustic zones reversed."
+Tool marks match Sisyphus's chisel exactly."
 He pointed to the body.
 "This is where it led him."

 Minos circled the corpse slowly.
-His fingers drummed against his thigh - three quick, two slow, three quick, two slow.
+His fingers drummed against his thigh - three quick, two slow.
 He knelt, pulled back the cloth, studied Theseus's shredded hands.

 "He climbed," Minos said softly.
 "Believed someone was helping him."